-- (O) The owner/operator of any gasoline transfer and dispensing facility shall implement a maintenance program and document the program in an operation and maintenance (O&M) manual for the vapor recovery system.
+- $(\mathbf{O})$ The owner/operator of any gasoline transfer and dispensing facility (c) (3) shall implement a maintenance program and document the program in an operation and maintenance (O&M) manual for the vapor recovery system.
 The O&M manual shall be kept at the facility and made available to any person who operates, inspects, maintains, repairs, or tests the equipment at the facility as well as the Executive Officer upon request.
 The O&M manual shall contain detailed instructions that ensure proper operation and maintenance of the vapor recovery system and its components in compliance with all applicable rules and regulations.
 The O&M manual shall reference all manufacturer required maintenance cycles as delineated in the CARB Executive Order that certified the system.
 The manual shall, at a minimum, include the following current information: - (i) All applicable CARB Executive Orders, Approval Letters, and District Permits. - (ii) The manufacturer's specifications and instructions for installation, operation, repair and maintenance required pursuant to CARB Certification Procedure CP-201, and any additional instructions provided by the manufacturer. - (iii) System and/or component testing requirements, including test schedules and passing criteria for each of the standard tests listed under subdivision (f).
-The owner/operator may
+The owner/operator may include any non-CARB required diagnostic and other tests as part of the testing requirements.

-- include any non-CARB required diagnostic and other tests as part of the testing requirements. - (iv) Additional O&M instructions, if any, that are designed to ensure compliance with the applicable rules, regulations, CARB Executive Orders and District permit conditions, including replacement schedules for failure or wear prone components. - (P) Equipment subject to paragraph (c)(1) or (c)(2) is operated and maintained with no major defect. - (Q) The owner/operator of any gasoline transfer and dispensing facility shall submit the facility's monthly gasoline throughput data for the previous calendar year to the Executive Officer on or before March 1 following each calendar year. - (4) In lieu of compliance with paragraph (c)(2), the owner/operator of a non-retail gasoline transfer and dispensing facility shallmay elect to comply with all of the following: - (A) If the gasoline transfer and dispensing equipment was issued a permit prior to [Date of Adoption], use either: - (i) Hoses, breakaways, and nozzles that are part of a "CARB certified" vapor recovery system, except that the vapor return line is sealed off; or - (ii) CARB certified non-vapor recovery component for dispensing that includes only low permeation conventional hose assemblies and enhanced conventional nozzles identified in the most recent revision of CARB Executive Order NVR-1; - (B) If the gasoline transfer and dispensing equipment was issued a permit or modified after [Date of Adoption], use a CARB certified non-vapor recovery component for dispensing that includes only low permeation conventional hose assemblies and enhanced conventional nozzles identified in the most recent revision of CARB Executive Order NVR-1; - (A) Use hoses, breakaways, and nozzles that are part of a "CARB certified" vapor recovery system, except that the vapor return line shall be sealed off; and
+- (c) (3) (O) (iv) Additional O&M instructions, if any, that are designed to ensure compliance with the applicable rules, regulations, CARB Executive Orders and District permit conditions, including replacement schedules for failure or wear prone components. - (P) Equipment subject to paragraph (c)(1) or (c)(2) is operated and maintained with no major defect. - (Q) The owner/operator of any gasoline transfer and dispensing facility shall submit the facility's monthly gasoline throughput data for the previous calendar year to the Executive Officer on or before March 1 following each calendar year. - (4) In lieu of compliance with paragraph (c)(2), the owner/operator of a non-retail gasoline transfer and dispensing facility shall: - (A) If the gasoline transfer and dispensing equipment was issued a permit prior to January 7, 2022, use either: - Hoses, breakaways, and nozzles that are part of a "CARB certified" vapor recovery system, with the vapor return line sealed off; or - (ii) CARB certified non-vapor recovery component for dispensing that includes only low permeation conventional hose assemblies and enhanced conventional nozzles identified in the most recent revision of CARB Executive Order NVR-1; - (B) If the gasoline transfer and dispensing equipment was issued a permit or modified after January 7, 2022, use a CARB certified nonvapor recovery component for dispensing that includes only low permeation conventional hose assemblies and enhanced conventional nozzles identified in the most recent revision of CARB Executive Order NVR-1; - (C) Dispense only into a motor vehicle that is owned or under direct control of the operator, except for a motor vehicle used in responding to an emergency;

-- (B) Submit an application for a permit to construct and operate the gasoline dispensing equipment and agree to comply with the following permit conditions: - (C) (i) No fuel shall be dispensed Dispense only into a motor vehicle that is not owned or under direct control of the operator, except for a motor vehicle used in responding to an emergency; - (D) (ii) No fuel shall be dispensed Dispense only into a motor vehicle-not equipped with an onboard refueling vapor recovery (ORVR) system, except for a motor vehicles used in responding to an emergency; and - (E)(iii) Maintain rRecords of the date, and quantity of fuel dispensed by into each motor vehicle, and the motor vehicle's the make, model, model year, and vehicle identification number of all vehicle(s) refueled at the facility. - (F) Such records shall be mMaintain records specified in subparagraph (c)(4)(E) ed at the facility for at least five years; and shall be made - (G) Provide the records specified in subparagraph (c)(4)(E) available to the Executive Officer upon request.
+- (c) (4) (D) Dispense only into a motor vehicle equipped with an onboard refueling vapor recovery (ORVR) system, except for a motor vehicle used in responding to an emergency; - (E) Record the date, quantity of fuel dispensed into each motor vehicle, and the motor vehicle's make, model, model year, and vehicle identification number; - (F) Maintain records specified in subparagraph (c)(4)(E) at the facility for at least five years; and - (G) Provide the records specified in subparagraph (c)(4)(E) to the Executive Officer upon request.